Dr Hannah Copley

 My PhD, which was funded by an AHRC block grant, was entitled The Promise and Burden of History: The Post-War poetics of Jon Silkin, Geoffrey Hill, and Tony Harrison.
 It drew on archival material and critical and creative writing to explore the relationship of Silkin, Hill and Harrison to the Holocaust, the Second World War, and the dropping of the A-Bomb, and examined how the creative process might be affected by the witnessing of atrocity.
 Taking up a strand of this study, after completing my PhD I went on to explore the legacy of First World War poets such as Isaac Rosenberg on the work and style of post WW2 poets.
 I remain interested in the creative legacy of war poetry on contemporary writing, and continue to research and publish on this subject.

-My first poetry collection, Speculum, engages with archival material and historical records to explore the hidden lives and stories behind scientific progress.
-It navigates the personal, the historical and the political in an attempt to create an intersectional and activist poetry text.
+My first poetry collection, Speculum, engaged with archival material and historical records to explore the hidden lives and stories behind scientific progress.
+It navigated the personal, the historical and the political in an attempt to create an intersectional and activist poetry text.
 I am interested in how poetry and creative writing might be able to write back to history and be an alternative archive of the body and experience.

 My second collection, Lapwing, brings together etymology and ornithology to explore climate change, addiction and dissemblance, and environmental and personal grief.
+It is concerned with migration, habitat loss, representations and subjectivities of the non human, and how we write about grief.

 Publications